 Freeholds belong to a single owner, so there is no co-ownership or sharing of freeholds; however, you can set usage permissions so that friends, family, spouse, guild members, the general public, can use the different features of your freehold.

 While we do not know a lot about the customization of freeholds, we do know that you cannot take up 100% of the space with just a single house.
 You will be able to take up about 50% of your freehold space with a single home if that is what you want to do.
 There will be no Mansions located out in the wilderness.

 There are several different buildings that can be placed on a freehold.
 At the present time, instead of duplicating efforts, I suggest you check out the wiki article (https://ashesofcreation.wiki/Freehold_buildings) for freehold buildings.
 As we get more information, I will refine the Ashes 101 content to be more on point with the usual deep dive.

 We do know that you will be able to fit around 6 or 7 “things” on your freehold if you maximize for space based on the previous videos we have seen.
 Of course, this is all subject to change.

 Finally, Freeholds do not change to reflect the racial architecture of the parent Node.
 Instead, Freeholds retain the architecture of the blueprints the owner uses during the construction or the appearance of the cosmetics the owner applies.

 There are going to be Guild Fortresses/Guild Halls on Freeholds.
-I want to acknowledge these exist, but since we do not know what is going to happen with them, I’m just nothing the concept here with future updates to come.
+I want to acknowledge these exist but we do not know what is going to happen with them.
+I’m just noting the concept here with future updates to come.

 Frequently Asked Questions